PatyRey/Adv-Legal-Ethics-Cyber/Chapter 12.md

 ##
 `d`

-11. ISO 27002 advocates which of the following ways to protect emails?
+18. ISO 27002 advocates which of the following ways to protect emails?
 * Obtaining approval prior to using external public services such as instant messaging and social network
-* Giving legal consideration, sucha s requirements fro electronic signatures
+* Giving legal consideration, such as requirements for electronic signatures
 * Using file sharing instead of sending sensitive data unencrypted over email
 * All of the above